 Any hunter needs to have a handheld GPS (Global Positioning System) to avoid getting lost while out in the woods.
-Finding your best hunting GPS is an important purchase.
+Finding your best GPS is an important purchase.
 It can make your experience better and help you find the right spots to hunt.
 They can save your locations, allowing you to find the place again and again by saving the coordinates.

 This feature is the most important.
 You want a GPS that can connect to a signal no matter where you venture.
 The response is needed to pinpoint your exact location.
 A good device will not lose the signal after receiving them.

 You want your GPS devices to have an internal memory as well as the ability to insert an SD card.
 You want some internal memory because it is needed to store intended destinations.
 Most of the GPS devices have free 50 – 100 MB and that is enough space for an average user.

 Quality of the Display

 You need a screen that is easy to read in direct sunlight and under thick clouds.
 You may be hunting at night or in a sunny field with sunglasses.
 The quality of your display matters greatly.
-Another feature that many hunters like is gloves capability.
-In the cold weather, you want to use a GPS without needing to remove the gloves.
+Most of the devices have brightness control buttons to suit the lighting level.

 Weight and Size

 Handheld GPS devices are typically stored in your pocket or carried in one hand.
 Some people also hang them from their bags with rings.
 A larger device may have a larger screen, but it also makes it harder to carry.

-The weight matters; you don’t want to feel as if you have a brick in your pocket.
+The weight matters since you don’t want to feel as if you have a brick in your pocket.
 A lightweight GPS is easier to transport, but the heavier ones feel sturdier and tend to be more durable.

 A hunting trip can last half of a day or longer.
 You want a hunting GPS with a rechargeable battery with an extended life.
 The last thing you want is the device to die before you can make it back to your original location.